GravityDeficient/RHC-Weatherstation-Listener/README.md

 ## Parameters:
 #### Required Parameters:
-* --deviceid     :   The device ID, name or mine for only my devices.
+* --deviceID     :   The device ID, name or mine for only my devices.

 #### Optional Parameters:
 * -u --user :   A username:password combination.
 If no username and password combination or access token is provided the default test:test user will be used.